Disability in the United States: Poverty

 Investigations on the "poverty and disability nexus" have consistently shown poverty and disability are correlated for all race-ethnic groups within the United States.
 Financial stability of people with disabilities would decrease the dependence on governmental support programs.
 Studies have been done with the U.S. Census Bureau data to examine the high prevalence of disabilities among welfare recipients.
 Thirteen percent of families with children under the age of 18, who are also receiving welfare benefits, had at least one child with a disability.
 Families with income below twice the poverty line were 50 percent more likely to have a child with a disability than those families with higher incomes.
 Children with disabilities from families with annual household incomes of higher than $50,000 were more likely to attend higher education.

 Research suggests higher education does impact employment and income opportunities for people with disabilities.
 It is also noted near equivocal employment opportunities and salaries for people with disabilities to their peers without disabilities.
 While only one-fifth of people in the U.S. have at least a four-year college degree, some studies note possessing a four-year degree is the difference between absolute job security and joblessness.

+Media representation

+According to the United Nations, "Persons with disabilities are seldom covered in the media, and when they are featured, they are often negatively stereotyped and not appropriately represented.
+It is not uncommon to see persons with disabilities treated as objects of pity, charity or medical treatment that have to overcome a tragic and disabling condition or conversely, presented as superheroes who have accomplished great feats, so as to inspire the non-disabled."

+The European Disability Forum elaborates, "The media is an important source of information and entertainment for many people.
+When persons with disabilities are presented accurately and respectfully, it educates the public about the reality of living with a disability.
+It leads to more empathy and understanding, reducing stigma and misconceptions."

+From The State of Disability Representation on Television: An Analysis of Scripted TV Series from 2016-2023 at the Geena Davis Institute, key findings include, "Overall, just 3.9% of characters have a disability.
+The share of characters with disabilities on TV ranged from a low of 2.6% in 2020 to a high of 4.7% in 2021.
+Statistical analysis indicates that there is no positive or negative trend in disability representation on screen over the eight years analyzed."